Professor of Comparative and Japanese Literature

 |Mailing Address||85 Mission Park Drive, Williamstown, MA 01267|

 |cbolton ＠ williams.edu|

-My courses include a range of Japanese literature courses in translation, as well as classes on comparative literature and literary theory.
-In 2013-2014 I am teaching a survey of Japanese film, a course on Japanese confessional literature, an introduction to comparative literature, and a seminar on 20th-century literary theory.
+At Williams I teach courses on Japanese literature in translation as well as classes on comparative literature and literary theory.
+In 2020-21 I am teaching Comparative Literature's gateway course in world literature, a survey of Japanese film, and a seminar in 20th-century literary and critical theory.

 I am exploring visual and digital media not only as objects of analysis but also as vehicles for my own critical work and teaching.
-My efforts in this area have included a project to build a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.
+I am now curating an art exhibition focused on Japanese popular culture at the Williams College Museum of Art, scheduled to open in summer 2021.
+My past efforts have included a virtual art museum inside the multi-user online world of Second Life, and a short animated film introducing concepts in poststructuralist literary theory.

-A popular part of this site is "Japanese for Your Mac," which has information about working with Japanese on a Macintosh.
+A popular section of this site is "Japanese for Your Mac," which has information about working with Japanese on Macintosh computers.